chriscrsmith/chriscrsmith.github.io/research.md

 ![splicing](assets/img/splicing.jpg){: width="500" }

-With Dr. Nolan Kane and colleagues I found differentially-spliced mRNA isoforms between wild and domesticated sunflowers (*Helianthus annuus*).
+With Nolan Kane and colleagues I found differentially-spliced mRNA isoforms between wild and domesticated sunflowers (*Helianthus annuus*).
 Ours is one of the first studies to explore transcriptome-wide splicing differentiation between closely related plant populations.
 Next, we discovered incorrectly-spliced transcripts in hybrid sunflowers.
 The erroneous transcripts were negatively associated with seedling growth rate, and many were regulated by multiple alleles with nonadditive interactions.